 Make Pasta– Take a cooking class in Rome and make pasta.

-Venice is one of Italy’s most picturesque cities in that it is a city surrounded by the sea and canals and over 400 bridges.
-There are many unique things to do in the city that I will list below!
+Venice is the most picturesque city in Italy.
+It is a city surrounded by canals and over 400 bridges.
+Below are the best things to do in Venice.

 Best Things to Do in Venice: